Algorithm Design and Stronger Guarantees for the Improving Multi-Armed Bandits Problem: Achieving Best-of-both-worlds Best Arm Identification

 \subsection{Best-of-Both-Worlds BAI guarantees}

 In this section, we argue that it is meaningful to study the two-parameter family of \textit{Hybrid} algorithms from Definition \ref{def:fullyhybridfam}.
-We will do this by showing that \textit{Hybrid} contains algorithms that simultaneously (i) guarantee best arm identification on sufficiently benign instances, and (ii) preserve tight (up to constants) multiplicative bounds for approximating the best arm on adversarial instances.\footnote{With additional information about stronger concavity, we achieve sharper bounds by using the corresponding version of PTRR.}
+We will do this by showing that \textit{Hybrid} contains algorithms that simultaneously (i) guarantee best arm identification on sufficiently benign instances, and (ii) preserve tight (up to constants) multiplicative bounds for approximating the best arm on adversarial instances.\footnote{With additional information about stronger concavity, we achieve sharper bounds by using PTRR$_\alpha$ with appropriate $\alpha$.}

 We start by defining a class of `sufficiently benign' instances and prove that our algorithm is guaranteed to return the best arm on all members of this class.
 If an instance is not in this class, Stage~2 pursues {\em approximate} BAI and runs $PTRR_\alpha$ with $\alpha$ dependent on the strength of concavity ($\alpha = 1$ works for {\em all} instances).
 Having reverted to an approximate goal, we identify an arm $\hat{i}$ whose final reward satisfies $\mathbb{E}[f_{\hat{i}}(T)] \ge \Omega\left(k^{\frac{-\alpha}{1+\alpha}}\right) f^{\star}(T)$.
-As before, we assume that both $T$ and $f^*(T)$ are known to the algorithm, which we input as $\tau$ and $m$ respectively.
+We assume that both $T$ and $f^*(T)$ are known to the algorithm, which we input as $\tau$ and $m$.\looseness-1